wp-plugins/am-events/readme.txt

 The plugin also includes a widget for showing upcoming events.
 It uses a very simple template system for full control of the layout.

-The plugin is fully translatable.
-The only available languages at the moment are english(default), finnish and norwegian.
-The download includes a .pot-file for additional translations.

 For integrating AM Events to an existing theme, I suggest creating a [child theme](http://codex.wordpress.org/Child_Themes) with custom page templates.
 You can download a full example of a working Twenty Twelve child theme from my website [(Download link)](http://attemoisio.fi/projects/am-events/twentytwelve-child.zip).
 It contains three different page templates for events pages.

 See Other Notes for detailed information and a small tutorial about the custom post type and the widget.

 If you think something critical is missing, feel free to send me a request.
 I'm using this on some of my client's sites so I'll certainly be improving/fixing it for upcoming Wordpress versions.

+The plugin is available in the following languages (A pot-file for additional translations is included):

+* english
+* french
+* norwegian
+* finnish

 == Installation ==